groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert/project-management.md

 ## Convert from project management formats

 With [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) you can easily convert your document into another file format.
-For example, the MPP to PDF conversion code snippet will look like this:
+For example, the MPP to PDF conversion code snippet looks like this:

 ```java
 import com.groupdocs.conversion.Converter;